kartoch/laravel-from-dev-to-prod/README.md

 cd laravel-from-dev-to-prod
 docker-compose build
 docker-compose up
+docker exec -it laravel-from-dev-to-prod_laravel_1 composer install
 ```

 By default, Laravel application is available in port 80.

-The node image install the dependencies if not present, so except few minutes before mix dependencies are available.
+The node image install the dependencies at startup if not present, so except few seconds or minutes before mix dependencies are available.

 ## Production